 My favourite additional past-time while reading the Notes from a Small Island was making a ‘I’ve been there’ mental note.
 Bryson’s description of Bradford isn’t far off what would be my own – sorry Bradford.

-Overall, I’m glad I left reading this book to our disrupted summer.
+I’m glad I saved reading this book to our disrupted summer.
 Just for a moment, I was able to imagine that the world (or at least Great Britain) was the way it used to be.
-Plus, I’ve got some new locations added to my visit list!
+I’ve found some new locations added to my visit list!